fhessman/scientific-snap/Examples/StellarStructure/README.md

 - Write a simulation that calculates the radii of white dwarfs as a function of a range of masses and compare this with the observed "mass-radius relation" you can find in the internet.

-- The Equation of State for very dense cold material (by stellar standards) can be approximated as a power-law.
+- The Equation of State for very dense cold material (by stellar standards) can be also be approximated as a power-law.
 Such conditions are appropriate in the cores of massive planets like Jupiter and Saturn.
 Try to find an Equation of State that will give you the right mass and radius for Jupiter.
 Apply your model to Saturn, Uranus and Neptune - how well does it work?

-- What power-law equation of State will produce a reasonable model for the structure of the Sun?
+- What power-law equation of State will produce a reasonable empirical model for the structure of the Sun (where the radius and mass come out fairly accurately)?